masoud-bahrami/HATEOAS.Net/docs/README.md

         ICollection<IState> States { get; }
     }
   ```
-So we can more easily generate the HAL Response:
+So we can easily generate the HAL Response:
 ```c#
                  HAL.Builder()
                 .WithState(person)